TheShonuff/100-days-of-code/r1-log.md

 ### R1D17
 Started new Project TIS.
 Got the project setup and backend working ok.
 I setup a model and seeded my database.
 Little success on Github user app today.
 Struggled with media queries working correctly.

+### R1D18
+Media query is working as expected.
+Date is formatted and presenting as expected.
+Did some studying of MongoDB